rabeckett/Temporal-NetKAT/README.md

 ### Virtual Machine
 The easiest way to use the compiler is to download the Ubuntu virtualbox [image](http://www.cs.princeton.edu/~rbeckett/Temporal-NetKAT.ova) with the compiler already set up.

-If it asks for a username and password, the username is "user", and the password is "password".
+If it asks for a username and password, the username is "ubuntu", and the password is "password".
 The compiler directory can be found in the /home/ubuntu/Desktop/Temporal-NetKAT directory.

 ### Building From Source
 To build the code from source, you will need the [Ocaml](https://ocaml.org/) compiler (>= 4.02.1) and the ocamlfind and ppx_deriving utilities.
 The easiest way to install everything is via [opam](https://opam.ocaml.org/):